rstudio/bookdown.org/content/_index.md

 <div class="announcement-banner">
   <span class="announcement-banner-header">⚠️ Important</span>
   bookdown.org hosting service will be disabled on <strong>January 31, 2026</strong>.
 Please migrate your content now.
-New user signups are permanently disabled. <a href="https://posit.co/blog/bookdown-org-sunset">See the announcement blog post →</a>
+New account registration is permanently disabled. <a href="https://posit.co/blog/bookdown-org-sunset">See the announcement blog post →</a>
 </div>

 ## Write HTML, PDF, ePub, and Kindle books with R Markdown